 Building on our example from above, you are now Bugfunnel the data processor.
 You use a cloud storage platform to store the error logging data and a cloud search service to index and make the data easily searchable.
 You need to have contracts, DPIAs, with both of those services that meet the same standards you are promising to your customers.
 It is as if you are the controller, and these services are your processors.
 The difference is, you will list these two services in your list of subprocessors that you provide to your customers.
 This way they know who else is processing the data, and are assured that the data is safely—privately—processed.

+Even in instances when regulation may not demand one, you should make DPAs a requirement as part of your data security policies.
 Data processing agreements are only valuable if you can ensure that every processor used by your organization has one.
 The best way to manage this is the same way you manage all personal data.
 In a catalog.
 Most records of processing activities (ROPA) include a section to link to any contract with the processor (or controller in the case of processors).
-This is the perfect place to attach DPAs and any additional contracts you have with your service providers.
+You can go even further and incorporate the documenting of DPAs directly into your DevSecOps workflows and document them in your component inventory.
+A good data mapping and component inventory tool will allow you to attach DPAs directly to the components and data that they apply to, so you don't need to worry about missing documents.

-Whether this is a manual process that your data protection officer handles, or a more integrated process that fits into your product life cycle, ensuring full coverage of data processing agreements for every piece of personal data processed by third parties is an essential part of GDPR compliance.
+Whether this is a manual process that your data protection officer handles, or a more integrated process that fits into your product life cycle, ensuring full coverage of data processing agreements for every piece of personal data processed by third parties is an essential part of GDPR compliance and maintaining a good data protection foundation.